niklas-palm/SageMaker-YOLOv9/README.md

 Github Actions is used to build and push a custom Docker container to AWS ECR.
 A YOLOv8 model is baked into that image, which is used to deploy the YOLOv8 object detection SageMaker endpoints.

-> [!WARNING]
-> Make sure to remove the SageMaker endpoint types from the cloudformation you don't want to use to avoid unnecessary cost.

 !['Sample output'](./assets/sample.png)

 ### Prerequisites

-- OIDC set up between Github and your AWS account.
+- [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) set up between Github and your AWS account.
 - An ECR repository to hold the custom image

 ### Usage